FREQUENTLY ASKED QUESTIONS

 Q: What are my rights as a crime victim?

-Q: I'm going to court soon, what can I expect?
+Q: I'm going to court soon.
+What can I expect?

-A: The court experience can be daunting for victims, especially those who have minimal to no experience in a court setting.
+A: The court experience can be daunting for victims, especially those with minimal to no experience in a court setting.
 The NCVAN’s Surviving Violent Crime Handbook (ENGLISH or SPANISH) details information on different phases of court proceedings and testifying tips that you may find helpful (pages 10-19).
 Also, visit our WHAT TO EXPECT IN COURT resource page.

 Q: What trainings do you offer to victim service professionals?